What is Language Journeys?

 How does it work?

-While other websites use a topic-based learning system based on grammar-translation, Language Journeys combines a story-based approach with a new linguistic rewiring technique.
+While other websites use a topic-based learning system, Language Journeys combines a story-based approach with a new linguistic rewiring technique.
 Besides, following a journey will give you a reason to continue, making the process more meaningful.
 In other words, you don’t get to the next unit to learn all “colors”, “family members” or “weather conditions”, but you learn them progressively, just like in real life.

 What is linguistic rewiring?

-Linguistic rewiring is a language learning theory which consists of progressive transformation exercises aimed at creating a smooth transition from your mother tongue to the target language.
+Linguistic rewiring, or progressive language retraining (PLR), is the result of my research and development of a language learning theory that provides a smooth transition from your mother tongue to the target language.
 As an adult you are not learning a language, but RElearning it.
 When you learn a new language your mother tongue reacts, creating a barrier.
 Transformation exercises help break this barrier and take you from known to new structures so that you can retrain your brain to the new system in a smooth way.
 Besides, these exercises are similar to the way you learned your mother tongue – when you sometimes made mistakes and received the correct feedback, which made you notice them.

 What is the difference between transforming and repeating?